 Periodic inspection, adjustment, and lubrication will keep your vehicle in the safest and most efficient condition possible.
 Safety is an obligation of the vehicle owner/operator.
 The most important points of vehicle inspection, adjustment, and lubrication are explained on the following pages.

-The intervals given in the periodic maintenance and lubrication chart should be simply considered as a general guide under normal riding conditions.
+The intervals given in the periodic maintenance charts should be simply considered as a general guide under normal riding conditions.
 However, depending on the weather, terrain, geographical location, and individual use, the maintenance intervals may need to be shortened.
-Turn off the engine when performing maintenance unless otherwise specified.